Redwood Christian School v. County of Alameda

 The Focal Point’s Role

-The Focal Point worked closely with Keker and Van Nest’s team, helping to communicate the County of Alameda’s case to the jury.
+The Focal Point worked closely with Keker, Van Nest & Peters' team, helping to communicate the County of Alameda’s case to the jury.
 Graphics were created to illustrate how the development of a large high school would impact the area in question.
 In addition, The Focal Point created a timeline that was used throughout the case illustrating the County’s many efforts to negotiate and compromise with the School.

 The jury unanimously sided with the County of Alameda.
-Keker & Van Nest was successful in helping its client avoid up to $30 million in damages which the school claimed it lost in construction delays and lost enrollment.
+Keker, Van Nest & Peters was successful in helping its client avoid up to $30 million in damages which the school claimed it lost in construction delays and lost enrollment.

 US District Court for the Northern District of California (San Francisco)